brexhq/prompt-engineering/README.md

 which outperforms GPT-3 in a number of tasks and is an order of magnitude smaller in its number of parameters.

-[^3]: There are more recent variations to make these more memory efficient, but remains an active area of research.
+[^3]: There are more recent variations to make these more compute and memory efficient, but remains an active area of research.

 #### 2020’s